 I stopped having the scary low blood sugar episodes when I became a mother because I didn’t want my kids to have that look of fear on their faces.
 I didn’t want them to see me passed out on the floor and unresponsive.
 I didn’t want my health to weigh heavily on them.
 So I test my blood sugar ten times a day because I have three young people who depend on me.
 That doesn’t mean my blood sugars are 100 all the time or that I have a perfect HbA1c.
 What it means is that I test my blood sugar when I wake up, before I go to bed, before and after I eat, before and after I exercise, and when I get in the driver’s seat.
 I test in the middle of the movies, I test in the middle of restaurants, I test in public bathrooms and libraries and in the middle of my runs.
 You get the point.
 I test a lot.
 My kids know what to do if my blood sugar drops, because regardless of how much I test, they need to be prepared.
 Life is unpredictable.
 I can work really hard every single day and still stumble.
 But I owe it to myself and the people in my life to manage diabetes, not let it mismanage me.

-Should you have metabolic surgery or not?
-Bookmark DiabetesSelfManagement.com and tune in next week to learn about the decision process from nurse David Spero.
+Can you still have sex with diabetes?
+Yes.
+Bookmark DiabetesSelfManagement.com and tune in tomorrow to learn more from nurse David Spero.